-The Doctor and Romana spy a group of shambling humanoids who are burying a deceased comrade beneath a mound of rocks.
+They spy a group of shambling humanoids who are busy burying a deceased comrade beneath a mound of rocks.

 Sue: It’s Night of the Living Dead.
 I love zombie films.
-They are the only horror films I can bear to watch.
+They’re the only horror films I can bear to watch.

 Me: Don’t get your hopes up, love.
-Zombies aren’t exactly renowned for burying the dead.
+Zombies aren’t exactly renowned for burying their dead.

-The Doctor runs down a steep sand dune, where he is met by Romana at the bottom.
+The Doctor runs down a sand dune and intercepts Romana, who’s already waiting for him at the bottom.

-Sue: She’s not daft.
+Sue: She isn’t daft.
 She wasn’t going to get her new coat dirty.
-So where’s K9?
+And where’s K9?

 Me: He’s stuck in the TARDIS with laryngitis.

 Sue: Laryngitis?!
 What?
-Why would a computer get laryngitis?
+How can a computer get laryngitis?

-Me: You know, they covered this right at the beginning of the episode.
+Me: They covered this at the beginning of the episode, Sue.

 Sue: I wasn’t concentrating.
 I was thinking about Mary Tamm and feeling sad.

-The Doctor is trapped by some falling masonry, and while Romana goes to retrieve K9, he amuses himself by reading Origins of the Universe by Oolon Colluphid.
-At this point, Nicol entered the room with even more cakes.
+The Doctor is trapped by some falling masonry, and while Romana heads off to retrieve K9, he amuses himself by reading Origins of the Universe by Oolon Colluphid.
+Which is when Nicol entered the room with more cakes.

 Me: Does the name Oolon Colluphid mean anything to you, Nic?

 Nicol: Of course it does.
-It’s a Hitchhikers reference.
-Is this written by Douglas Adams?
+It’s another Hitchhikers reference.
+Is this one by Douglas Adams?
 Why didn’t you come and get me?

 The Doctor is rescued by three Movellans.